Pack3tL0ss/ConsolePi/README.md

 - Enhanced the Show/Hide Linked devices toggle to show any adapters defined, vs. previously only showing if the adapter was actually connected.
 If your terminal client is configured to honor ASCII coloring linked adapters that are disconnected will appear in red (Only applies to adapters, connevtivity is not verified for TELNET/SSH hosts configured in ConsolePi.yaml).
 - Fixed issue with rename function for adapters that don't present a serial #

+### May 2020 v2020.2.2 minor release
+  - The feature was fixed for many use-cases in v2020.2.1, but I discovered issues in some scenarios when a hub was used.
+That logic was improved so mapping "lame" adapters to a specific port should now work consistently regardless of the use of hub(s).

 # Features
 ## **Feature Summary Image**
 ![consolepi-menu image](readme_content/ConsolePi_features.jpg)

 ## **Serial Console Server**
 This is the core feature of ConsolePi.
-Connect USB to serial adapters to ConsolePi, then access the devices on those adapters via the ConsolePi.
+Connect USB to serial adapters to ConsolePi (or use the onboard UART(s)), then access the devices on those adapters via the ConsolePi.
 Supports TELNET directly to the adapter, or connect to ConsolePi via SSH or BlueTooth and select the adapter from the menu.
 A menu is launched automatically when connecting via BlueTooth, use `consolepi-menu` to launch the menu from an SSH connection.
 The menu will show connection options for any locally connected adapters, as well as connections to any remote ConsolePis discovered via Cluster/sync.

 For guidance on USB to serial adapters check out the sh#t list [here](adapters.md)

 > There are some lame adapters that don't burn a serial # to the chip, this makes assigning a unique name/TELNET port more challenging).
 The link above is a page where we note what chipsets are solid and which ones are a PITA.

 ## **AutoHotSpot**